Genie Tree and Degrees of Freedom of the Symmetric MIMO Interfering Broadcast Channel: System Model and Definition

-where $m$ is a finite integer and $\mathbb{Z}^{+}$ is the set of positive integers.
-It means that a DoF of $m \bar{d}(M,N)$ is achievable for each user in the MIMO-IBC when each BS and each user are equipped with $mM$ and $mN$ antennas.
-With the spatial extension, the DoF per user is no necessary to be an integer, which avoids the loss of DoF due to rounding.
+where $\bar{d}(M,N)\triangleq \lim_{\gamma \rightarrow \infty} {R(\gamma)}/{ \log \gamma}$ are the DoF per user without spatial extensions, $R(\gamma)$ is the achievable rate per user for the given SNR $\gamma$, and $m$ is a finite integer and $\mathbb{Z}^{+}$ is the set of positive integers.
+It means that the DoF of $m{d}(M,N)$ are achievable for each user when each BS and each user are equipped with $m M$ and $m N$ antennas.
+With finite spatial extensions, the value of DoF per user is not necessary to be an integer, which avoids the loss of DoF due to rounding. \end{definition}

+For notational simplicity, in the sequel we omit $M,N$ and use $d$ to denote the DoF per user as well as the number of data streams able to be supported for each user.